pachyderm/pachyderm/doc/docs/master/deploy-manage/manage/gpus.md

     ```shell
     kubectl get pods gpu-test
     ```
-    !!!
-Note "More"
-        Support for scheduling GPU workloads in Kubernetes requires a fair amount of trial and effort.
-To ease the process:

-        - This [page](https://docs.nvidia.com/datacenter/cloud-native/kubernetes/install-k8s.html){target=_blank} will walk you through a very details step-by-step installation.
-        - Take advantage of a user past experience in [this blog](https://discuss.kubernetes.io/t/my-adventures-with-microk8s-to-enable-gpu-and-use-mig-on-a-dgx-a100/15366){target=_blank}.

 1. If the container is successfully being scheduled, you are ready to start leveraging GPUs in your Pachyderm pipelines.